nathanrhoda/blockchain-env-docker/README.md

 # TODO

 - Extend smart contract to write and read data to and from blockchain
+- Fully test different iterations of smart contract
 - Access smart contract from node app
+- Add a ui to retrieve balances and transfer tokens between accounts
 - Push to blockchain to ecs/ec2
 - Push node app to lambda
 - Push node app to aws container